teracyhq/blog/source/_posts/2017-06-15-how-to-extend-teracy-dev-to-work-with-kubernetes.markdown

 ## Extending teracy-dev

-You can extend `teracy-dev`'s VM by your own choice of operating system and automate the provision process by your own choice of configuration software.
+You can extend `teracy-dev`'s VM by your own choice of operating system and automate the provisioning process by your own choice of configuration software.
 There is only one limitation is your imagination :-).

 To extend `teracy-dev`, we can use any kind of provisioners that are supported by vagrant (as `teracy-dev`